RELICS FROM A BYGONE ERA

 - SMOKING CESSATION: Noble sounding.
 Extremely ineffective and cost-inefficient.
 HERE is our information on smoking.

 - WEIGHT LOSS COUNSELING: When is the last time a doctor provided any sort of meaningful counseling on WEIGHT LOSS aside from recommending WEIGHT LOSS DRUGS or BARIATRIC SURGERY?
 See the last bullet point below.
-Oh; HERE is an article about how effective (or not) Medicare-provided weight loss counseling really is.

 - EXERCISE COUNSELING: Other than a generic, "be sure to exercise Mrs Smith," when is the last time a doctor provided any sort of meaningful counseling on SPECIFIC EXERCISE PROGRAMS to their patients?
 Plainly stated, they don't.

 - NUTRITIONAL COUNSELING: NUTRITIONAL COUNSELING from the average MD?
 Surely YOU JEST?
 Why not simply admit that 99% of the time, points 6, 7, and 8 are not occurring in any sort of meaningful way in 99% of the medical clinics here in America?
 But when it comes to this particular bullet point, I simply want to laugh out loud.
 Mostly because the average doctor knows less than you do about nutrition, is withholding the truth, or outright lying to you (HERE and HERE).
-HERE'S how utterly simple it would be for the average physician to help their patients out in this department.
+In fact, HERE'S how utterly simple it would be for the average physician to help their patients out in this department.

 Case in point; Gold's article ends with an "encounter" (an Annual Physical Examination) between a Miami physician (Dr. Caruso) and his early 30's patient (Mr. Vega).
 The doctor paints a what-if scenario to make his case for the Annual Physical.
 The final sentence says that, "Vega did end up needing a little help -- he has a bad back that's landed him in the ER several times.
 Caruso was able to link him up with a back specialist to help him manage the problem."
 This is how skewed our system really is.
 What kind of "management" is a "back specialist" going to provide Mr. Vega in order to help him effectively "manage the problem"?
 You already know the answer to this.
 PAIN PILLS, MUSCLE RELAXERS, NSAIDS, and CORTICOSTEROID INJECTIONS ---- and eventually SPINAL SURGERY.
 It's what back specialists do.
 Might there be a BETTER WAY?